maghead/maghead/README.md

 Contribution
 ============

-Everybody can contribute to LazyRecord.
+Everybody can contribute to Maghead.
 You can just fork it, and send Pull Requests.

 You have to follow PSR Coding Standards and provides unit tests